zoctarine/vibes/doc-flattliner/README.md

 > *"Vibes" are quick experiments, mostly built by AI with prompt guidance.
 Expect rough edges – it's not production-ready, likely buggy, and definitely not example code, but it works..somehow.
 Think of it as a snapshot from my AI coding playground.*

 ## The Idea
-Easily convert documentation website to single .md files so we can give them to AI chats
+Easily convert documentation website to single .md files so we can give them to AI chats.
+And use AI to compress/summarize large files

 .. should have UI as well... sometime... soon